huntfx/supercache/README.md

 - `cache.exists(func)`: If any execution of `func` exists in cache.
 - `cache.exists(func, 1, b=2)`: If `func(1, b=2)` exists in cache.

+### engine.Memory(_mode=LRU, ttl=None, count=None, size=None_)

+#### Mode
+Set the mode for purging cache.
+Options are FIFO (first in first out), FILO (first in last out), LRU (least recently used), MRU (most recently used) or LFU (least frequently used).

+#### ttl
+Set how many seconds until the cache is invalidated.

+#### count
+Set the maximum amount of cached results.

+#### size
+Set the maximum size of the cache in bytes.
+This a soft limit, where the memory will be allocated first, then older cache will be deleted until it is back under the limit.

+The latest execution will always be cached, even if the maximum size is set to smaller than the result.

 ## Planned
 - Support for SQLite
+- Support for memcached
 - Support for Redis

 ## Limitations